karmada-io/karmada/docs/proposals/service-discovery/README.md

 * Use `ServiceProvisionClusters` to specify the member clusters which will provision the service backend, if leave it empty, we will collect the backend endpoints from all clusters and sync them to the `ServiceConsumptionClusters`.
 * Use `ServiceConsumptionClusters` to specify the clusters where the service will be exposed.
 If leave it empty, the service will be exposed to all clusters.

-For example, if we want access `foo`` service which are localted in member2 from member3 , we can use the following yaml:
+For example, if we want access `foo`` service which are located in member2 from member3 , we can use the following yaml:
 ```yaml
 apiVersion: v1
 kind: Service